Skip to footer content

 var result = ocr.Read(input);

-// Export as searchable PDF - create new document from scan
+// Export as searchable PDF with invisible text layer

 result.SaveAsSearchablePdf("contract-searchable.pdf");